ChazArvizu/ChazArvizu.github.io/docs/projects/liftjourn.md

 Version control system.
 All my code is uploaded to a private GitHub repository.

 ### Gmail API
-Liftjourn utilizes a Google Cloud service account to impersonate a noreply email for user email validation.
+Liftjourn utilizes a Google Cloud service account to impersonate a noreply email for user email validation when a user registers.
+Securities such as SPF, DKIM and DMARC records have been implemented to help prevent third parties from sending an email from my domain.

+#### SPF
+Sender Policy Framework, tells what servers are able to send emails on behalf of my domain.

+#### DKIM
+Domain Keys Identified Mail, allows for me to sign every message that is sent from my mail server with a private key, which is then checked with the public key stored in the DNS record to ensure I was the one actually sending the message.

+#### DMARC
+Domain-based Message Authentication Reporting and Conformance, tells what should happen to a message if it doesn't PASS the SPF and DKIM checks.
+I currently have mine set to the most strict level, which rejects any message that doesn't pass both SPF and DKIM.

 ### Namecheap
 Namecheap offers domain registration, hosting, and other services at a fair price.
+Namecheap also has a great user interface and tools for managing DNS records, which makes the process much more intuitive.

 ## Features
 - User authentication and authorization